If it's allowed, the game publisher will just come out and say I can use ISBoxer, right?

 So, to avoid an awkward situation, game publishers will not explicitly allow any particular multiboxing software, but will say that generally multiboxing software is okay as long as you follow the game's EULA and/or Terms of Service.

 Unfortunately, this ends up putting game publishers' customer service in an awkward position, as there are often posts on their forums (even on a daily basis) asking specifically whether ISBoxer is allowed.
 These posts always beget the same response, which is that they don't approve or endorse any particular solution, and the customer service rep has to awkwardly dance around the issue instead of flat out saying "No we are not currently banning anyone for using ISBoxer".

 That's why we have this page for you to read!

 So, is Multiboxing with ISBoxer allowed?

 It is a very simple business decision for MMO publishers.
-Blizzard, Sony Online Entertainment, Turbine, CCP, Trion Worlds and others simply want two things:
+Blizzard, Daybreak Games, Turbine, CCP, Trion Worlds and others simply want two things: